Skip to main content

 Prerequisites

-2. Created project in Tolgee platform with 2 languages.
-In our case it is English (en) and Czech (cs).
+2. An existing project on Tolgee platform with at least 2 languages.
+This guide uses English (en) and Czech (cs).

-3. Added some localization key and translations for both languages.
-In our case the key name is hello_world
+3. Add localization keys and translations for both the languages.
+This guide uses the key name hello_world.

 Prepare your next-config